erlisakulla/bdg-django-react-xp4/README.md

 About.js
 - update text with and added picture

+# PREVIOUS GROUP:
 - UI improvements in the screens from the previous sprint
 - new screens added:

-  - create demand pattern screen added
-  - edit game scrren added
   - view game details screen(not fully implemented)

 - test cases added and adapted to the new screens and UI improvements
-- models are created and added to the database.
-- the navigation system is completed and the user can navigate throug different screens with changing the URL.
+  - tbd

 - Use cannot visit pages that are allowed only when it is authenticated.
 - instructor can:
   - view all the games that are created
   - view the details of the game
   - modify the setting of a game.
   - create a demmand pattern
-- player can:
+- student can:
   - join in one of the games created by the instructors
   - select the role for that game
-  - if the role is taken player cannot join
+  - if the role is taken another studetn has to choose a different role
   - continue the games where the player is already registered
-- none of the above actions cannot be done without the user being authenticated and passing the token in the request that client make to the backend server
+- none of the above actions can be done without the user being authenticated and passing the token in the request that client make to the backend server

 - test cases are added for the backend and frontend.
 They include:
   - test cases for the models
   - test cases for the authentication
   - test cases for the API